Climate Change

 Climate Change: No. 1 Problem of No Nation?

-Switzerland comes closest with climate change being named as a severe issue by the fifth-highest number of respondents, followed by China in rank 6.
-Generally, this is more of an expression of the few problems of Swiss and Chinese people, as still only 29 percent and 24 percent, respectively, rated the climate change issue as severe.
-Despite ranking only seventh in Italy, climate change was recognized as a big problem there by more people, 39 percent and 35 percent, respectively.
-Italy's percentage was the highest in the survey, while China's and Japan's were the lowest.
+Of the countries included in our infographic, Japan comes closest with climate change being named as a severe issue by the fifth-highest number of respondents, followed by China and India in rank 7.
+Generally, this is more of an expression of the few problems of Japanese and Chinese people, as still only 27 percent and 21 percent, respectively, rated the climate change issue as severe.
+Despite ranking only seventh in India, climate change was recognized as a big problem there by more people, 34.

 Description